CommunityScale/HNA/GlossaryHousingStudyTerminology.md

 **Tenure:** Whether a housing unit is owner-occupied or renter-occupied.

-**Townhome:** A single-family attached home as part of a larger structure, sharing walls with other units.
+**Townhome:** An attached home as part of a larger structure, sharing walls with other units.

 **Turnover:** The rate at which occupants change in a housing unit or property.